Friday 8th September 2017. Flight 17, West Jet. Dublin airport to St. John’s, NL.

 Since pre Irish Famine times, people have been emigrating to Newfoundland from Ireland.
 They were going for the fishing but often came from farming backgrounds.
 Of all the emigrants, the Irish were the largest consortium to move their lives to Newfoundland and many families came from counties Waterford, Wexford, West Meath and Carlow, a place that I call home.

-I know it won’t be like stepping back into history yet I am looking for connections, traditions or knowledge that may have been passed down through families, I think about the emigrants in boats, bringing with them what they could carry, making this same journey but going to start a new life on a different island.
+I know it won’t be like stepping back into history yet I am looking for connections, traditions or knowledge that may have been passed down through families, I think about the emigrants in boats, bringing with them what they could carry, making this same journey, going to start a new life on a different island.

 My initial reaction on arrival is that it really is a bit like ‘the other Ireland’.
 People (many), look, behave and speak like rural Irish folk and yet they also have that something else.
-Sure, the surroundings are different, yet I meet people like Joe Butler, the taxi driver who could have come over on the plane with me from Carlow.
+Sure, the surroundings are different, yet I meet people like Joe Butler, the taxi driver, who could have come over on the plane with me from Carlow.
 It’s an odd city, because it feels like a town.
 They celebrate St. Patrick’s Day for a week here: I think they are more Irish than the Irish themselves.

-In the interest of research, I head off to the weekly Farmer’s Market that is held in and on the grounds of the Lion’s Sports club.
+In the interest of research, I head off to the weekly Farmer’s Market that is held in and on the grounds of the Lion’s Sports Club.
 The market patch of grass is slippy with mud and still the rain comes down.
-Here are people selling their wares with smiles on their faces, welcoming greetings to return customers and curious questions to new ones.
+Here are people selling their wares with smiles on their faces, welcoming greetings given to return customers and curious questions to new ones.
 Inside the clubhouse the framed photos of club presidents, past and present, wallpaper one wall.
 The vendors inside sell a mix of food, arts/craft and cosmetics, mingled with the smell of Indian spices and wet clothing.

 The following day I am again met by rain, which has persisted all night.
 It’s fine, I didn’t come for the weather, but it does mean that I spend much of the day being wet.